Sitecore unveils SitecoreAI: Open, agentic orchestration arrives for the CMS era

 Sitecore used this year’s Symposium in Orlando to introduce SitecoreAI, a next-generation take on the digital experience platform that places agentic orchestration at the centre of content operations.

-SitecoreAI is a single platform that unifies content, data and personalisation in a SaaS model, then layers on an Agentic Studio (Sitecore Studio) where marketers, technologists and AI work side by side.
-Out of the box, the studio includes a set of pre-built agents (20 in total) for planning, migration, production, testing and optimisation, and it also lets teams design their own agents and flows using visual tools, no code required.
+SitecoreAI is a single platform that unifies content, data and personalisation in a SaaS model, then layers on Agentic Studio, where marketers, technologists and AI work side by side.
+Out of the box, Agentic Studio includes a set of pre-built Sitecore agents (20 in total) for planning, content creation, testing and optimisation, and it also lets teams design their own agents and flows using visual tools, no code required.

-For existing XM Cloud customers, adoption is deliberately low friction.
-Sitecore Studio sits on top of your environment with continuity of content and data, so teams can begin experimenting with agent-driven workflows without a major replatform.
-For organisations still on on-premise XM/XP or running an entirely different CMS, migration tooling agents automate content and schema conversion to accelerate the move to XM Cloud and the SitecoreAI stack.
+For existing Sitecore CMS (formerly XM Cloud) customers, adoption is deliberately low friction.
+Agentic Studio runs on top of your environment with continuity of content and data, so teams can begin experimenting with agent-driven workflows without a major replatform.
+For organisations still on on-premise XM or XP, the new Sitecore Pathway tool uses AI-powered migration flows to automate content and schema conversion and accelerate the move to Sitecore CMS and the SitecoreAI stack.
+Support for automated migration from third-party CMS platforms is on the roadmap and expected to follow soon.

-Gradial features prominently in the story.
-The strategic partnership connects agent workflows directly to delivery inside Sitecore’s ecosystem, helping teams turn briefs into executed campaigns without constant tool-switching.
+Gradial plays a more specific role in the story.
+Inside SitecoreAI, content planning, creation and personalisation are handled by Sitecore-built agents running in Agentic Studio.
+Gradial becomes relevant when those orchestrated flows need to extend into the wider enterprise, for example, coordinating agents that understand systems such as Salesforce or Jira.
 Combined with Content Hub, Stream and the Marketplace SDK, Sitecore’s path over the last few years now reads as a clear build-up to an agentic DXP (or #AEX).

 What happened in Orlando